 Ever since opening, Mitchell Hall has served the mandatory meals family style.
 Cold food items are placed on tables prior to the start of the meal and hot food items are served to cadets from warming carts within 5 minutes after taking their seats.
 Family style dining is based on providing 10 servings of each item in serving dishes, which are passed around the table by cadets.

-Two Registered Dieticians support an extensive nutrition program for Mitchell Hall.
+Two registered dieticians support an extensive nutrition program for Mitchell Hall.
 Nutrition counseling is provided for weight loss, weight gain, eating disorders, sports nutrition, vegetarianism, dental soft/liquid diets when indicated, or just healthy eating.
 Vegetarian, light and heavy/training diets are prepared for those cadets requiring special menus.

-Nutrition Management also oversees the Food Testing Program for Mitchell Hall, allowing cadets to test new food items and give input.
+Nutrition Management also oversees the Food Testing Program for Mitchell Hall, allowing cadets to test new food items and provide feedback.
 In addition to our customer comment forms provided at every meal, Mitchell Hall also holds monthly Food Focus Groups with cadets to allow cadets the opportunity to give constructive feedback to management.
 During these focus groups, management is also able to address any concerns or changes occurring within the building.

 Nutrition promotions are held monthly and present a different topic during the dinner meal.
 Newsletters that correspond to the monthly topic are also sent out to cadets.
 Some examples of topics include: Sports Nutrition, Fad Diets, Antioxidants and Heart Health.